Holy Spirit Advantage Prophetic Ministries

 as we forgive those who trespass against us” You might want to ask, “who is my brother?”

 Your brothers and sisters are those in the faith.
-Your neighbors do not have to be Christians for you to be kind to them.
+Your neighbors do not have to be Christians for you to love them.

-Remember, you are also required to be kind to your enemies, and to those who hate you and despitefully use you.
-This
+Remember, you are also required to love your enemies, those who hate you and despitefully use you.
+This could be one

-could be one of the reasons why Jesus described the way to heaven as narrow and straight.
-You are never to hate
+of the reasons why Jesus described the way to heaven as narrow and straight.
+You are never to hate anyone for any

 Jesus Defines Adultery